Currey Road railway station

 Currey Road is situated in central Mumbai and is surrounded by famous places like Lalbaug, Lower Parel.
 There is a flyover (constructed in 1915) which constitutes the biggest part of Currey Road.
 The Railway station divides the road into two major parts, East and West.

+History

+Currey Road station was opened on 1 January 1884.
+It was named after Charles Currey, who served as the Agent (General Manager) of the neighbouring BB&CI Railway between 1865-75.

-Currey Road Station was originally built to carry horses during the British Raj.
+The station was originally built to carry horses during the British Raj.
 During the derby (horse race) season, a special train used to carry horses from the race course to the stud farms in Poona.

+Work on a new Currey Road (along with Chinchpokli) began in February 1893, and was completed by 1895.

+The station was partially burnt by Mill workers in 1908 to protest the arrest of Lokmanya Tilak.